git-afsantos/haros/README.md

 *An empty list of packages results in the analysis of all packages found under the current working directory.*

-Below you can find the basic commands that HAROS provides.
+Below you can find the basic commands and options that HAROS provides.

+### haros --home HOME_DIR

+This top-level option sets HOME_DIR as the default HAROS home directory for the current run.
+By default, HAROS uses `~/.haros` as the HOME_DIR.

 ### haros init